Have a kitty that loves to hide away? Using the yarn you have on hand you can create a lovely crochet cat sack hideaway they’ll just love!

 Around and ’round she goes!
 As you work once you get a good 6 inches away from the hoop you don’t have to be quite so vigilant about keeping your stitches parallel to the hoop and you can kind of fold the crochet fabric you’re making however necessary so you can comfortably continue working around.

 Once you’ve got plenty of length for your cat to get in and hide, it’s time to finish this crochet cat sack up.
+FYI – this too 1 and about a third of a second cake I had to run to the store to get.
+If you use a smaller diameter hoop to begin with, you should be able to get a good length with a single cake.

 Close up the project by making a few slip stitches and then tying the yarn off.
 Weave in any ends.
 Alternatively, you can close the bag up so that it’s not a tunnel and more of a cave.
 I opted to leave mine open, though I’m not really sure why (it wasn’t the plan in the beginning :)